The DATEPART function in MS SQL Server

 Specifying a date column in a table example

-In the query, I used DATEPART function several times for getting the:
+In the query, I used the DATEPART function several times to get the:

 • day